 Warning: Your browser doesn't support all of the features in this Web site.
 Please view our accessibility page for more details.

-The University has prepared a comprehensive NUI Galway Safety Statement Policy document, which addresses the major safety management, consultation and operational issues that apply to NUI Galway.
-Each University Unit must prepare and annually update their own local Safety Statement and this page guides you in the preparation/updating of this document.
+The University has prepared a comprehensive NUI Galway Safety Statement Policy, which addresses the major safety management, consultation and operational issues that apply to NUI Galway.
+Each University Unit must prepare and annually update a short local Safety Statement and assess their risks.
+This page guides you in assessing the risks in your Unit.

 Step 1 - Background Information